PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 **Note: The video contains some inaccuracies.**

 1. Please ensure you clone from the correct repository [Talawa API Repository](https://github.com/PalisadoesFoundation/talawa-api)
-2. The correct branch to checkout is `develop-postgres`
+2. The correct branch to checkout is `develop`
 3. All the field for .env files are not shown in the video.
 Refer [Step 4: Configuring Environment Variables](##step-4-configuring-environment-variables)

 ### Setup - All Steps